LiskArchive/lisk-sdk/framework/src/modules/README.md

 Communicates with modules which do not reside in the same process as the Controller.

-To load the modules as child processes, specify the following environment variable: `LISK_CHILD_PROCESS_MODULES=httpApi,chain`.
-seSocketChannel: true,
+To load a module in a child process, make sure you have `ipc` enabled in the config file and set the environment variable `LISK_CHILD_PROCESS_MODULES` with the module alias.
+Multiple modules can be defined by using commas like `LISK_CHILD_PROCESS_MODULES=httpApi,chain`.

 ## Module Life Cycle